When to Stop Testing? Testing Exit Criteria Decision

 Testing Run #2)

-• The testing team starts the second run of testing and similar activities are executed as Run 1.
+• The testing team started the second run of testing and similar activities were executed as Run 1.

-• In this process during the second testing run, few more defects are caught.
+• During the second testing run, a few more defects were caught in this process.

-• The Defects get fixed by developers and returned back to the test team for a retest.
+• Defects get fixed by developers and returned back to the test team for a retest.

 • Testing team re-tests the defects and performs regression.